Piyushlamsoge/Pdf_To_Audio/README.md

-# PDF TO AUDIO APP
+# Pdf-To-Audio App with Streamlit

 This is a Streamlit app that allows users to upload a PDF file, extract the text, and convert it into an audio file.
 The app is built using Python and several libraries, including PyPDF2 and gtts.